-The notion of fashion as entertainment has been coming up with some frequency as of late.
-When Women’s Wear Daily commented on the potential opening of New York Fashion Week to the public, its columnist posited, “The consumer demand for fashion entertainment certainly seems to exist, but how should it be satisfied?"
+The notion of fashion as entertainment has been coming up with some frequency over the past several years.
+When Women’s Wear Daily's Lisa Lockwood commented in December 2015 on the potential opening of New York Fashion Week to the public (that idea was being floated for a bit), she posited, “The consumer demand for fashion entertainment certainly seems to exist, but how should it be satisfied?"

-Speaking to Vestoj magazine, Nicole Phelps, director of Vogue Runway, noted: “The fashion industry has a knack for turning designers into stars.”
+Speaking to Vestoj magazine in early 2016, Nicole Phelps, director of Vogue Runway, also spoke to power of fashion to speak to a wider audience.
+She said: “The fashion industry has a knack for turning designers into stars,” stars beyond the industry's most inner circle of individuals, that is.
 Ralph Toledano, president of the Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode, similarly noted: “The public wants someone they can identify by name, someone with a recognisable face.”
-Fashion as entertainment?
-It makes sense.

 Consider the Fall/Winter 2015 runway shows, which took place in September and October 2015, as part of the bi-annual showing of women’s ready-to-wear collections.
 They were a bit more eventful than usual, and it was not necessarily because of the garments and accessories that hit the runway.
 (In fact, a number of collections were given reviews that were less than stellar).